gopheracademy/gopheracademy-web/content/advent-2018/postmortem-debugging-delve.md

   ···
 ```

-After a brief period, the server gets stacked.
-Even after wrk finished the run, the service is unable to process an incoming request:
+After a brief period, the server gets stuck.
+Even after `wrk` finished the run, the service is unable to process an incoming request:

 ```
 = curl --max-time 5 'http://server-test-1:10080/'
 curl: (28) Operation timed out after 5001 milliseconds with 0 bytes received
 ```

 Indeed, we have a problem!
-Let have a look.
+Let's have a look.

 ---

-In a similar situation with our production service, after a brief period, the total number of spawned goroutines for incoming requests has risen so much, the server became unresponsive.
+In a similar situation with our production service, after a brief period, the total number of spawned goroutines for incoming requests has risen so much that the server became unresponsive.
 Even requests to pprof debug handlers were *s-u-u-u-per slow*, making it look like the server was completely "dead".
 Similarly, our attempts to kill the process with `SIGQUIT` to [get the stack dump of running goroutines][1] didn't seem to work.

 ---